eclipse-kura/kura/docs/java-application-development/how-to-use-bt-le-apis.md

 ## How to use the Kura BLE API

 This section briefly presents how to use the Kura BLE APIs, providing several code snippets to explain how to perform common bluetooth operations.
-For a complete example, please refer to the new <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ble.tisensortag.dbus" about="_blank">SensorTag application</a>.
+For a complete example, please refer to the <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.ble.tisensortag.dbus" about="_blank">SensorTag application</a>.

 An application that wants to use the Kura BLE APIs should bind the **BluetoothLeService** OSGI service, as shown in the following Java snippet: